 - Be in good standing with regards to student conduct.

-Contact Adrianna Guram, Assistant Director of Academic Initiatives, at firstname.lastname@example.org with questions.
+Contact Adrianna Guram, Associate Director of Residence Life, at firstname.lastname@example.org with questions.

 Community Coordinator Bio: